 Australian chickens are not fed hormones, nor are they administered hormones in any other way.
 Their rapid growth occurs naturally due to improvements in selective breeding and optimal nutrition developed over the last 60 years or so.
 Independent tests and surveys confirm that Australian chicken meat is free of added hormones.

 Chickens are not genetically engineered or modified.
 Improvements in their growth, feed conversion efficiency, tenderness and other characteristics are entirely due to traditional cross-breeding and selective breeding techniques.

-Soya bean meal, which provides an important source of protein and amino acids in the chicken diet, is not available in sufficient quantities in Australia and has to be imported.
-Much of the world’s soya bean production is genetically modified and in countries such as the US, traditional soya bean meal becomes mixed with genetically modified meal during processing, storage and distribution.
-The major processors in Australia, have made a public commitment to use their best endeavours to source non-GM soya.
+Soya bean meal, which provides an important source of protein and amino acids in the chicken diet, is not available in sufficient quantities in Australia and often has to be imported by Australian producers.
+Much of the world's soya bean production is genetically modified and in countries such as the US, traditional soya bean meal becomes mixed with genetically modified meal during processing, storage and distribution.
+However the major processors in Australia, have made a public commitment to use their best endeavours to source non-GM soya where possible.